maltegotransforms/opencti-maltego/README.md

 Even if some compatibility exists, each OpenCTI version should be queried with the corresponding pycti version.
 The Python requirements need to be adapted accordingly.

 This repository tries to remain compatible with the lastest version of OpenCTI.
 You can use the tags to run an older version of this integration against an older version of OpenCTI.
 Some features and bugs are solved in both projects regularly so these older versions may not work entirely.

+Please try pinning the pycti version to the respective opencti version.

 Please open an issue for any compatibility problem you may have.